ruimo/dockerfile-nginx/README.md

  authorized_keys: Used as public key for ssh access.
 ```

-* If you want to tweak nginx and monitor configuration.
+* If you want to tweak nginx and monit configuration.
  Their configuration files reside in /etc/nginx and /etc/monit/conf.d respectively.
 Modify them in your Dockefile.

 * Build your image by ```docker build```.

 * Run your image by ```docker run -d -p 80:80 -p 22:22 <your image id>```
  Of course, you can change port number as you like.
+You can login ssh by user 'nginx'.